On the Applicability of Registration Uncertainty: The Ambiguity of Registration Uncertainty

 \subsection{Transformation Uncertainty and Label Uncertainty}

-In the context of neurosurgery, the goal of image registration is to map the preoperatively labelled tumor, and/or other tissue, onto the intra-operative patient space for resection.
+In the context of neurosurgery, the goal of image registration is frequently to map the pre-operatively labeled tumor, and/or other tissue, onto the intra-operative patient space for resection.
 Since registration uncertainty is strongly linked to the goal of registration, here it should also reflect the confidence in the registered labels.
 However, does the conventional uncertainty measure of DPR, which is the entropy of transformation distribution, truly give insight into the trustworthiness of registered labels?

-In a hypothetical DIR example, $I_t$ and $I_s$ in Fig.2(a) are the intra-operative target and pre-operative source images, respectively.
+In a hypothetical DIR example, $I_t$ and $I_s$ in Fig.1(a) are the intra-operative target and pre-operative source images, respectively.
 Voxel $v_1$ on $I_t$ is the voxel we want to register.
-In Fig.2(b), we can see that the discretized transformation space $\mathcal{D} = \{\mathbf{d}_k\}_{k=1}^9$ is a set of nine displacement vectors.
+In Fig.1(b), we can see that the discretized transformation space $\mathcal{D} = \{\mathbf{d}_k\}_{k=1}^9$ is a set of nine displacement vectors.
 Each displacement vector is linked to a candidate corresponding voxel of $v_1$.
 The labels $L(\mathbf{d}_k)$ are for voxels associated with $\mathbf{d}_k$.
-In this example, there are labels for the tumor and other tissue, as shown on Fig.2(c).
+In this example, there are labels for the tumor and other tissue, as shown in Fig.1(c).